 Navigating forex is just one form of currency mismanagement facing global businesses today.
 Currency conversions, the process of converting one type of currency into another country’s usable currency, can itself pose problems.
 Depending on current exchange rates, companies might receive more or less value after converting.

 Bank relations within each country are also a significant problem.
 If you have international subsidiaries or partners, you might have to pay for those entities in their respective local currencies.
 In some cases, managing multiple relationships for entities that are strictly cost centers and not revenue-generating can make your global financial operation unnecessarily complex.

 A well-planned forex strategy can help simplify your operations.
 Unfortunately, a surprisingly large percentage of businesses don’t have defined management strategies in place — especially small businesses with limited resources.
-While some companies may use an independent treasury department or manage international accounts payable (AP) in-house, they typically don’t have processes in place that effectively address the volatile nature of forex.
+Some companies may use an independent treasury department or manage international accounts payable (AP) in-house.
+However, they typically don’t have processes in place that effectively address the volatile nature of forex.